Courtesy Greg Von Doersten | AuroraPhotography | Kirkwood Mountain Resort

 Continue north on a scenic drive and explore the beautiful shores of Emerald Bay.
 A one-mile hike from the parking area takes explorers to the lakeshore and the historic Vikingsholm Castle.
 Daily tours are offered for those who want to discover more about the Scandinavian-inspired architecture.
 Paddleboard and kayak rentals are available at the beach for those who want to head out to Fannette Island and explore the teahouse.
 Or hike the shoreline and check out Eagle Falls.
 This area is also one of the gateways to the Desolation Wilderness for those looking for a deeper adventure.

 Head back to town and take a ride on the Heavenly Gondola and enjoy stunning views of Lake Tahoe from the lodge at the summit.
-Enjoy a snack at the Tamarack Lodge, which serves smoky barbeque and artisan pizzas.
+Enjoy a snack at the Tamarack Lodge, which serves smoky barbecue and artisan pizzas.

 After spending the afternoon exploring the village, check out a sushi dinner at the Naked Fish and get ready for a night on the town.
 The Montbleu Casino and the new Hard Rock Hotel and Casino host a variety of headlining musicians every weekend, or catch some laughs at the Improv Comedy Club at Harrah’s Lake Tahoe.